Jaime Winstone

+She is notable for her portrayal of Barbara Windsor in Babs (2017), and playing younger Peggy Mitchell in EastEnders (2022, 2025), who had previously been portrayed by Windsor.

 Early life and education

 Winstone was born in Camden, North London.
 She is the daughter of actor Ray Winstone and his wife Elaine McCausland.
-She has two sisters, Lois (born 1982), who is a singer and sometime actress, and Ellie (born 2001).
-Jaime grew up in Enfield, North London, where she occasionally attended Enfield County School, a local state school.
+She has two sisters, Lois (b.
+1982), who is a singer and sometime actress, and Ellie (b.
+2001).
+Jaime grew up in Enfield, north London, where she attended the all-girls Enfield County School; she was suspended from her school on a few occasions, for rowing with teaching staff.

-Her family later moved to Roydon, Essex where she attended Burnt Mill School in Harlow, Essex before going on to study for a BTEC National Diploma in Performing Arts at the performing arts department of Harlow College, Essex.
-She studied briefly at drama school, before dropping out to pursue her acting career in movies such as Anuvahood and Kidulthood.
+Her family later moved to Roydon, Essex, where she attended the specialist performing arts college Burnt Mill School in Harlow, before going on to study for a BTEC National Diploma in Performing Arts at the performing arts department of Harlow College, Essex.